helenmurugan/the-groomers-network/README.md

 ![Main image](documentation/readme_landing_page.jpg)

-The Groomer's Network is a Django web application that allows pet grooming professionals to network and access information about upcoming events.
+The Groomer's Network is a Django web application that allows pet grooming professionals to network.
 It has a registration/login system that allows users to create and manage a personalised profile.
-Users can post content to promote themselves, share information and network with other users.
-They can also access information about upcoming grooming workshops, seminars and competitions.
+Users can post content to promote themselves, share information and network with other users through comments.
+They can also access information about upcoming events such as grooming workshops, seminars and competitions.

 ![GitHub Badge](https://img.shields.io/badge/GitHub-181717?logo=github&logoColor=fff&style=for-the-badge)
 ![Gitpod Badge](https://img.shields.io/badge/Gitpod-FFAE33?logo=gitpod&logoColor=fff&style=for-the-badge)